 Scaffolding Strategies for Kindergarten Math Common Core Standard KCC4: Understand the relations...

 Scaffolding Strategies for Kindergarten Math Common Core Standard KCC4: Understand the relationship between numbers and quantities; connect counting to cardinality.
-By: Kate Boardman by Mind Map: Scaffolding Strategies for Kindergarten Math Common Core Standard KCC4: Understand the relationship between numbers and quantities; connect counting to cardinality.
+By: Kate Boardman Door Mind Map: Scaffolding Strategies for Kindergarten Math Common Core Standard KCC4: Understand the relationship between numbers and quantities; connect counting to cardinality.
 By: Kate Boardman

 1. Objective A. When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object.